LinkedInLearning/google-cloud-data-engineering-foundations-4561434/02_03_big_query/Readme.md

 ## Steps

-1. Create a new dataset in BigQuery.
+1. To Create a new dataset and table in BigQuery run `python create_table.py`
-2. Create a new table in the dataset using the script provided.
+2. To write data to the table run `python write_data.py`
-3. Run a query on the table using the script provided.
+3. To run a query on the table run `python run_query.py`

 Voila!
 You have successfully created a table in BigQuery and ran a query on it using Python